gabehollombe/Pivotxt/README.markdown

 Sure, there's [slurper](http://github.com/hashrocket/slurper) but I didn't like slurper's file format; it's too YAML-y.
 Hint: if you need a vim plugin to help you write your stories file, it's probably overly-complicated.

-So, I drafted a simple file format that I'd like to use, I wrote a grammar in Treetop to parse that format.
+So, I drafted a simple file format that I'd like to use and I wrote a grammar in Treetop to parse that format.
 Pivotxt is the result.
 Hopefully you'll find it as useful as I do.

 ## Configuration & Usage
 1. Stick your appropriate values into pivotxt_config.yml